Site menu

 What training or qualifications do registered childminders need to have?

-Childminders are also required to complete a 12-hour paediatric first aid course and have safeguarding/child protection training that reflects the guidance and procedures of the Norfolk Safeguarding Children Partnership.
-Training routes will be explained in detail at the briefing sessions.
+Childminders are required to complete a 12-hour paediatric first aid course every three years.
+They must also undertake safeguarding training every two years which should reflect the guidance and procedures of the Norfolk Safeguarding Children Partnership

 How many children can a childminder look after?

 A childminder may care for a maximum of six children under the age of eight.
 Of these, no more than three can be aged from birth to 31 August following their fifth birthday, and usually only one child may be aged under one.
-Exceptions to this rule can sometimes be made for sibling babies.
-Also, if children aged four and five only attend the childminding setting before and/or after a normal school day, and/or during school holidays, they may be cared for during these times alongside three other younger children.
+Exceptions can sometimes be made in agreement with Ofsted.
 The childminder's own children are included in this ratio.

-Ratios are subject to space available within the home and Ofsted will advise when they visit whether there need to be any restrictions placed on the number of children you can care for.
+Ratios are subject to space available within the home and may increase if any assistants are employed.
+Ofsted will advise when they visit whether there need to be any restrictions placed on the number of children you can care for.

 How long does it take to be registered?

-It can take approximately 12 weeks to become registered as a childminder, but this will depend on how long you take to complete your training and the timescales in the Ofsted registration process.
+It can take approximately 12 weeks to become registered as a childminder, but several factors may influence the timescales in the Ofsted registration process.

 How much do childminders earn?